 For the best sunset views with amazing food, in Apiranthos go to Rotonda Restaurant.

-Filoti is a picturesque mountain village built on the slope of Mount Zas, at an altitude of 400 m. with cube-shaped houses and narrow cobbled alleys.
-Here you will find Panagia Protothroni (9th-10th century), the largest Byzantine church of Naxos, with excellent frescoes.
-The village is under plane trees, beautiful to explore or have a coffee with the locals.
+Filoti is a charming mountain village situated on the slope of Mount Zas at an altitude of 400 meters.
+It boasts cube-shaped houses and narrow cobbled alleys.
+In Filoti, you’ll discover Panagia Protothroni, a Byzantine church dating from the 9th to 10th century.
+This church is the largest Byzantine church on Naxos and features excellent frescoes.
+The village is shaded by plane trees, creating a delightful atmosphere for exploration or enjoying a coffee with the locals.

 Sagri

-Do not miss the village of Sagri, which consists of three districts (Upper, Lower and Kanakari) and has Venetian towers (Bazaios Tower and Sommaripa) and traditional windmills.
+Don’t miss the village of Sagri, which comprises three districts (Upper, Lower, and Kanakari) and is home to Venetian towers such as Bazaios Tower and Sommaripa, as well as traditional windmills.

-The plain of Kato Sagri is also called ‘Little Mystras’ because of the large number of Byzantine churches, the most important being Agios Mamas (9th century).
+The plain of Kato Sagri is often referred to as ‘Little Mystras’ due to the large number of Byzantine churches it houses, with the most significant being Theoskepasti or Agios Mamas, dating back to the mid-9th century.
+Agios (Saint) Mamas is the protector of the shepherds.

 Chalki (Halki)

-Chalki is a beautiful village, traditional, with stone houses, and once upon a time the capital of Naxos island.
-It is located 17km from Chora, in the Traagia basin, is surrounded by olive trees, and stands out mainly for the magnificent architecture of its buildings.
+Chalki is a picturesque and traditional village known for its stone houses.
+Once, it served as the capital of Naxos Island.
+Located 17 km from Chora, in the Traagia basin, the village is surrounded by olive trees and stands out for its magnificent architectural style.

-Seek out the Tower of Barozzi / Gracia which is renovated and inhabited by the descendants of the Barozzi family and the impressive temple of Panagia Protothroni.
-There are many cafes and a few taverns for your lunch break in Chalki.
+When you visit Chalki, be sure to seek out the Tower of Barozzi/Gracia, which has been renovated and is inhabited by descendants of the Barozzi family.
+Additionally, explore the impressive temple of Panagia Protothroni.
+Chalki offers many cafes and a few taverns where you can enjoy a delightful lunch break.

 7. Hike Mount Zas

-Naxos has 2 high Mt, Zas at 1004 m and Fanari at 908 m and to get there you pass by springs, rivers, ancient settlements, plains, valleys, and orange, lemon, and olive groves.
-A really beautiful route if you love walking in nature.
+Naxos boasts two high mountains, Zas, standing at 1004 meters, and Fanari at 908 meters.
+To reach these peaks, you’ll pass by springs, rivers, ancient settlements, plains, valleys, and groves of orange, lemon, and olive trees.
+This route offers a truly beautiful experience for those who love walking in nature.

-A popular yet challenging trail on Naxos is a well-marked 12.8 km loop starting from the largest village of Naxos, Filoti.
-The first half of the trail is well-signed until you reach the cave.
-After the cave of Zas, you will have to be aware of the beaten footpath which at times can be steep.
+A popular yet challenging trail on Naxos is a well-marked 12.8 km loop starting from Filoti.
+The first half of the trail is well-signposted, guiding you to the cave.
+However, beyond the cave of Zas, you should be prepared for a less-defined footpath that can become steep at times.

-A lot of hiking is done under no shade so you better wear good hiking boots, organic sunscreen, a white linen shirt to cover up, and a UPF sun hat.
+Since much of the hiking is done in areas without shade, it’s essential to wear sturdy hiking boots, a UPF sun hat and apply organic sunscreen.
 Finally, always carry lots of water with you.

 8. Indulge in Local Cuisine

-Naxos is famous in Greece for its delicious various kinds of cheese and potatoes!
+Naxos Greece is famous for its delicious various kinds of cheese and potatoes!

 Some of my favorite, authentic restaurants that I recommend are: